You know how old you are — but do you know how old your heart is?

 Think of PWV as a slower-moving, longer-term metric that is within your control to improve, no matter your age.
 However, it is important to note that some acute stressors may cause arteries to stiffen on a shorter-term basis, which may show up as increased PWV, Ohukainen notes.
 “Causes may include illness, exceptionally stressful experiences, very cold outside temperatures, and for some people, higher-than-usual dietary salt intake.”

-Oura’s infrared photoplethysmography (PPG) sensors send light through LEDs into the skin.
-As your pulse wave travels through your arteries, it causes subtle changes in blood volume, and photodetectors in the ring can then measure your PWV according to variations in light absorption.
+The infrared photoplethysmography (PPG) sensors in Oura Ring send light through LEDs into the skin.
+As your pulse wave travels through your arteries, it causes subtle changes in blood volume.
+Photodetectors in the ring can then quantify blood flow based on variations in light absorption (PPG signal).

 How Does Oura Measure Arterial Siffness?